 Ride where you are expected to be seen.
-Riding predictably helps drivers get a sense of your action and can react to avoid an accident.
-If possible, avoid riding on the sidewalk.
+Predictably, riding helps drivers understand their actions and react to avoid an accident.
+If possible, don't ride on the sidewalk.
 Some sidewalks end unexpectedly and force the bicyclist into the road.
 Drivers don't expect to see a bicyclist on a sidewalk and won't see you.
-If you can't avoid riding on the sidewalk, remember to:
+However, if you can't avoid riding on the sidewalk, remember to:

 - Ride in the same traffic direction as motor vehicles.

 - Slow down and look for traffic when crossing a street.

 - Be prepared to stop and follow the pedestrian signals.

 - Look for vehicles turning or backing out of the driveways.

 Make your safety a priority next time you ride a bike.
 That includes having all the proper gear, wearing a helmet, and knowing the rules of the road.